 - Conclusions

-- The frame can clip its content that goes beyond its borders.
+- The frame can crop its content that goes beyond its borders.
 That is, everything outside the frame will be hidden if the Clip content option is enabled.
-This capability is called masking;
+This feature is called masking;

 - When resizing the frame, you can specify how the objects will behave.
 For example, a button can stick to the top of the screen and stretch across the width.
-This capability is called constraints.
+This feature is called constraints.

-Next, the most interesting part.
+Next comes the most interesting part.
 In the right panel, similar to the rectangle, the background fill color (Fill section) will already be set.
 You can resize the frame using the old methods, by dragging the edge or entering an exact size in the W (Width) and H (Height) fields.
-But now we have a new dropdown menu with size templates in the upper left corner of the properties panel – Frame.
+But now we have a new dropdown menu with size templates in the top left corner of the properties panel – Frame.
 Check out what templates are available there and try applying at least a few of them.

 - Select, cut the necessary objects (Command + X on macOS or Ctrl + X on Windows) and paste (Command + V on macOS or Ctrl + V on Windows) after selecting the frame.